 Dr. Eran Hood is a Professor of Environmental Science at UAS.
 Eran's research interests are in Hydrology and Biogeochemistry.
 Eran is the ambassador for all of UAS including the Ketchikan and Sitka campuses.

-Gwen is the Director of OIPC, and the Alaska Center for Energy and Power (ACEP).
+Gwen is the Director of the Alaska Center for Energy and Power (ACEP).
 Prior to joining the University of Alaska, Gwen served as the Vice President of New Development at Chena Hot Springs Resort near Fairbanks.
 While at Chena, Gwen oversaw the construction of the first geothermal power plant in the state, in addition to numerous other innovative energy projects ranging from hydrogen production to cooling a 10,000ft2 ice museum year-round using 150°F hot water.

 Gwen moved to Alaska in 1994, shortly after graduating from Bradley University with a degree in Physics and Mechanical Engineering.
 Gwen is the mother of three children – Leif, Marais, and Lael.
 She is married to Iditarod and Yukon Quest musher Ken Anderson, and the couple maintain a kennel of about 50 dogs outside of Fairbanks, Alaska.
 They live off grid in a house they built themselves, and generate their own power through a combination of solar PV, wind, and diesel generator.